- Foreign buys dwindle to 27% of total value traded

 Shortage and high cost of accessing foreign currency in the country also played a part in reducing foreign participation on the market.

-In order for companies mainly in the manufacturing industry to operate that is in order for them to acquire materials for production foreign currency is needed to import the needed materials hence that lack of forex affected them resulting in low foreign participation.
+In order for companies mainly in the manufacturing industry to operate that is in order for them to acquire materials for production foreign is needed to import the needed materials hence that lack of forex affected them resulting in low foreign participation.

 The year 2019 saw foreign companies such as Pepkor exiting the Zimbabwean market after incurring losses due the harsh operating environment characterised by hyperinflation among other things.